RatnadipDas/loc-os/README.md

 ---

-This project uses GNU Make to build and run a RISC-V kernel LoC OS with user-mode programs and simulate it using QEMU.
+This project uses GNU Make to build and run a RISC-V kernel, LoC OS with user-mode programs and simulate it using QEMU.

 # 🛠️ Below are the key Makefile commands: